Smoking during pregnancy

 - A better sense of smell and taste

-What are some tips to quit?
+What are some tips to help you quit smoking?

 - Choose a quit day.
 On this day, throw away all your cigarettes or cigars, lighters and ashtrays.